As spring approaches, I want to update you on the status of projects at the Heart Prairie Norwegian Methodist-Episcopal Church.

 Windows: The new windows, made identical to the original windows by Dan Medema of Delavan, were installed about a week before our fall event.
 They look beautiful.
 There is one original window which we were able to use.
 And in this window, two of the small panes of glass are original.
 All of the new glass used in the windows, 142 10×12 inch panes, was donated by Whitewater Glass Co.
 Thank you, Tom and Rene Foelker – owners, for your support.

-Organ: A beautiful fully restored Estey Pump Organ and b was donated to the church by Duane Austin of Beloit.
+Organ: A beautiful fully restored Estey Pump Organ was donated to the church by Duane Austin of Beloit.
 Rev. Larry Froemming of Beloit brought the organ to the church.
 An accomplished musician, Larry proceeded to play many hymns on the organ.
 The sound was fantastic!
 It is wonderful to have a working pump organ again in the church after possibly close to 100 years.

 Listen to the organ’s great sound as Rev. Larry Froemming plays the Battle Hymn of the Republic.